Skip to main content

 • Compromised mobility or functionality due to wound location or severity

 • Diabetic Wounds: Diabetic wounds, often occurring on the feet or lower extremities, result from impaired circulation and neuropathy associated with diabetes.
-Diabetic wounds are prone to infection and slow healing, increasing the risk of ulcers and gangrene.
+Diabetic wounds are complex wounds, prone to infection and slow healing, increasing the risk of ulcers and gangrene.

 • Venous Wounds: Venous wounds, also known as venous ulcers or stasis ulcers, typically develop on the lower legs due to venous insufficiency.
 Venous wounds often present as shallow, irregularly shaped ulcers with surrounding edema.